Pamento/P3_GRZESIK_PAWEL/README.md

 ## Run the project

-  1. Add an Virtual Device Android
+  1. Add a Virtual Device Android

 If you do not have any Android device, create your emulator in AVD Manager.